Inflectra/rapise-documentation/docs/Guide/Frameworks/frameworks.md

 This can also be achieved by maintaining a common unified testing framework with different configurations.
 Or by using GIT branches.
 These are the methods we recommend using.
 But this requires a higher level of test organization, so at first a full copy of the framework may be the easiest and most efficient solution.
 In addition, Spira gives you the option to clone the product.
 If such a product has a testing framework, cloning it also becomes logical.

-You can do it with *File / Save As...* menu.
+You can do it with `File > Save As...` menu.
 Once you have a copy, you can save it to another product in Spira.

 ### Parametrization